itsfaqih/autoRestfulPrisma/README.md

     endpoint: '/users', // Set the endpoint url
     resource: true, // Set it true if it's REST controller
-    controller: new UserController() // initialize the controller }
+    controller: new UserController() // initialize the controller },
+  {
+    endpoint: '/whose_email', // Custom endpoint
+    controller: (new UserController()).whoseEmail // Select the handler,
+    method: 'GET' // Select the HTTP Method, it's GET by default }
 ]
 ```
-This will generate all restful endpoints as follows:
+If you're using the Resource, it will generate all restful endpoints as follows:
 ```
 GET /users (get all user data)
 POST /users (create new user)